-Master of Technology in Computer Science & Engineering is a two-year professional post-graduate programme for candidates wanting to delve deeper into the world of computer application development with the help of learning modern programming language.
+Master in Technology in Computer Science & Engineering is a two-year professional post-graduate programme for candidates wanting to delve deeper into the world of computer application development with the help of learning modern programming language.
 The programme is a blend of both theoretical and practical knowledge.
-An M. Tech in Computer Science & Engineering degree endows students' an opportunity to work with tools meant to develop better and faster applications.
+An M.TECH degree endows students' an opportunity to work with tools meant to develop better and faster applications.

-Master of Technology in Computer Science & Engineering degree is designed to meet the shortage of qualified professionals in the IT (Information Technology) industry, an M. Tech in Computer Science & Engineering degree.
-M. Tech in Computer Science & Engineering degree in India is offered by many colleges and there are various colleges that also offer integrated M. Tech in Computer Science & Engineering programmes as well.
+Master in Technology in Computer Science & Engineering degree is designed to meet the shortage of qualified professionals in the IT (Information Technology) industry, an M.TECH degree.
+M.TECH degree in India is offered by many colleges and there are various colleges that also offer integrated M.TECH programmes as well.